smikequick/Credit_Risk_Analysis/README.md

 * Cluster Centroids

-  *balanced accuracy score is
+  *balanced accuracy score is 52.9%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 1% with 61% sensitivity which yields an F1 score of 1%.
-  *
+  *Since there is a high number of false positives, the low risk sensitivity is 45%.

 ![Screen Shot 2022-01-10 at 6 33 06 PM](https://user-images.githubusercontent.com/87885677/148865710-784a5d0e-1577-4c96-a97b-b8488dbabbba.png)